The Glow Up After Coming Clean — Modern Paraphrase | nocap.bible

 He acknowledged his sin.
 He stopped covering up his mess.
 He said, "I'm going to confess everything to the Lord" — and just like that, God forgave the weight of his sin.

 No hoops.
 No waiting period.
-No "let me think about it."
-David came clean, and God wiped the slate.
+No "let me think about it." came clean, and God wiped the slate.
 That's — and it hits different when you've been carrying the guilt for a long time. isn't complicated.
 It's just being honest. 🔥

 God as Your Safe Place 🛡️